 SSAC

-Liaisons shall not be members of or entitled to vote on the CSC, but otherwise liaisons shall be entitled to participate on equal footing with members of the CSC.
+Liaisons shall not be members of, or entitled to vote, on the CSC.
+L, but otherwise liaisons shall be entitled to participate on equal footing with members of the CSC.

 The Chair of the CSC will be elected on an annual basis by the CSC.
 Ideally the Chair will be a direct customer of the IANA naming function, and cannot be the IANA Functions Operator Liaison.